kiranaradhya-git/aws-minicapstone-week2-Kubernetes/README.md

 docker run -d -p 8080:8080 -e SERVER='http://localhost:8082' --network="host" $Web_ECR_URI:2.0
 ```

+***Refresh your browser Window in which you have opened the Event Web Site and now you should see heading with version 2.0

 ![image](https://github.com/user-attachments/assets/fa628475-220d-4e46-b932-7a49e04ccfed)

 Now you completed the creation a new version of your application using Docker commands.